Jacksonville Zoo and Gardens is home to over 2000 animals from 350 species and 1000 rare plants.

 Inside the Africa Loop, Elephant Plaza offers an intimate view of the elephants and their 275,000-gallon pool.

-From the top, you can see two African Elephant females and one male.
+You can see two African Elephant females and one male from the top.

-In the same area, visitors can also see the African Reptile Building, which houses some of the world’s deadliest snakes.
+Visitors can also see the African Reptile Building in the same area, which houses some of the world’s deadliest snakes.

 The last part of this massive loop is Lion’s one-acre home.